bmeviauac01/datadriven/docs/seminar/jpa/index.md

 The exercises are solved together with the instructor.
 A few exercises we can try to solve by ourselves and then discuss the results.
 The final exercise is individual work if time permits.

 !!! info ""
-    This guide contains the solutions too.
-Before looking at these provided answers, we should try to solve the exercises by ourselves!
+    This guide summarizes and explains the behavior.
+Before looking at these provided answers, we should think first!

 ## Tips for using Eclipse